carlkarama/MarroWebClient/docs/README.md

 - Choose pricing strategy depending on budgets
 - View range of pricing services
 - Download pdf of pricing for each individual job (Premium)
+- View list of services offered in comparison to other sites like indeed, seek and upwork

 ### Initial Demography